A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Igor Son on Unsplash

-The cheapest way to get to The Peak straight is by bus.
-It saves you all the walking to the Peak Tram lower terminus as you can ride the bus service from the MTR stations.
-Three bus services operate to and fro The Peak, one which operates only during the weekends and public holidays.
-Don't say we didn't warn you on the thrilling ride downhill.
+The cheapest way to reach The Peak directly is by bus.
+It saves you the walk to the Peak Tram Lower Terminus, as you can board from nearby MTR stations.
+Three bus routes operate to and from The Peak, with one service running only on weekends and public holidays.
+Just a heads-up - the downhill ride can be quite a thrill!

 3. Minibus